We Love Anderson Cooper, coming July 2019 from Celadon Books (Macmillan).

 In this debut collection, humor complements pathos.
 Readers will recognize themselves in these stories and in these protagonists, whose backgrounds are vastly different from their own—we’ve all been outsiders at some point.

-“My Apology to Facebook for Cheating With Twitter,” appears in Brevity Blog.
+“My Apology to Facebook for Cheating With Twitter,” Brevity Blog, October 24, 2018.

-My short story “A Cat Called Grievous” appears in Electric Literature’s Recommended Reading.
-Click here to read.
+My short story “A Cat Called Grievous” appears in Electric Literature’s Recommended Reading, January 10, 2018.

 Excerpt from short story “Tattoo” in the Fall 2016 issue of Bellevue Literary Review